CEDStandards/CEDS-IDS/README.md

 We use a customized version of [Explicit Versioning](https://github.com/exadra37-versioning/explicit-versioning) for versioning.
 To keep the various CEDS Open Source projects in alignment with the CEDS Elements, we are replacing the concept of "disruptive" releases with "alignment" releases.
 These releases ensure that the data models are in sync with the official, community approved list of CEDS Elements.
 For the versions available, see the [tags on this repository](https://github.com/CEDStandards/CEDS-IDS/tags).

-## Authors

-See the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.